fedoranimus/todoist-api/source/includes/v7/_miscellaneous.md

 }
 ```

+*Only available for Todoist Premium users.*

 Get all the user's completed items (tasks).
-Only available for Todoist Premium users.

 ### Required parameters